Distribution Transformer Manufacturers in China

 connection symbol

-According to the phase relationship between the primary and secondary windings of a transformer, connecting the transformer windings into various different combinations is called the winding connection group.
 In order to distinguish different connection groups, the clock representation method is often used.
 That is, the phasor of the high-voltage side line voltage is used as the long pin of the clock, fixed on 12, and the phasor of the low-voltage side line voltage is used as the short pin of the clock.
 When the short pin points to which number, it is used as the label of the connection group.
 For example, Dyn11 indicates that the primary winding is a (triangular) connection, and the secondary winding is a (star) connection with a center point, with the group number (11).

 5. Product model